klarna/klarna-on-demand-ios/doc/integration.md

 2. Registration cancelled - the user chose to back out of the registration process.
 3. Registration failed - an error of some sort has prevented the user from successfully going through the registration process.

-Building upon the code sample from the previous section, consider the following methods which allows a view controller to conform to the KIARegistrationViewControllerDelegate protocol.
+Building upon the code sample from the previous section, consider the following methods which make a view controller conform to the KIARegistrationViewControllerDelegate protocol.
 The methods correspond to the types of callbacks we have just listed:

 ```objective-c
 - (void)klarnaRegistrationController:(KIARegistrationViewController *)controller didFinishWithUserToken:(KIAToken *)userToken {